awsdocs/amazon-codeguru-reviewer-user-guide/doc_source/create-codecommit-association.md

 **To create a CodeCommit repository association**

-1. Make sure that you have configured the AWS CLI with the AWS Region in which want to create your code reviews and in which your CodeCommit repository exists\.
+1. Make sure that you have configured the AWS CLI with the AWS Region in which you want to create your code reviews and in which your CodeCommit repository exists\.
 To verify the Region, run the following command at the command line or terminal and review the information for the default name\.

    ```
    aws configure